Specifying the Primary Stacked Image Set.. 1

 The pixel values may be measured with the show pixel value popup, or may be typed in the text field provided.
 The corresponding density must be typed in.

-The density is specified relative to water with a value of 1.0 for water.
-Compton scatter is generally proportional to electron density and you may want to enter electron density relative to water instead of density in gm/cc.
+As water is the basis for all dosimetry, the density is specified relative to water with a value of 1.0 for water and should reflect how a material absorbs the x-rays of a beam relative to water.
+Compton scatter is generally proportional to electron density and you may want to enter electron density relative to water instead of density in gm/cc if a water equivalency is not known.
 Either hit the Enter key in the density text field or hit the “Add to Data List” button with the mouse to transfer the current data pair to the list that is shown in the scrolled text area.
 Items in the list may be selected to be deleted.
 A description for the curve must be entered.
 The data may be sorted in increasing pixel value by hitting the sort button.
 When all the data is entered hit the Fit Data button to fit the polynomial.

 If you feel you just enter some large value beyond the range of your phantom, we recommend that you use the Point to Point Linear Interpolation method below, as adding a large value might skew the polynomial fit within the more important tissue density range.